leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: lasik_refractivesurgery-treatment_laser_surgery-cornearefractive_186
 - What if I am not suitable for LASIK?
+- why are my eyes not suitable for lasik
 - My doctor says I am not suitable for LASIK?
 - What other options do I have apart from LASIK?
 - If my eyes are not suitable for LASIK, what can I do?